Labour Party of Malaya: Origins

-The party joined the Socialist International as a member.
+The party joined the Socialist International of like-minded left-wing parties in 1956.

 The party chairman Lee Moke Sang was forced to resign as public servants were barred from political office.
 D.S.
 Ramanathan became the new chairman.
 With the rise of more radical socialist leadership, the positions gradually took a more anti-colonial form and in June 1954, the organisation was renamed the LPM.

 Development

-With a radical agenda as its platform, the LPM was routed in the Federal legislative elections of 1955 and failed to gain any seats.
-The LPM, however, managed to capture the City Council of Georgetown in Penang in the 1956 local elections with a majority of eight seats.
+The LPM was routed in the Federal legislative elections of 1955 and failed to gain any seats.
+The LPM, however, managed to capture the City Council of Georgetown in Penang in the 1958 local elections with a majority of eight seats.

-According to the party's own accounts it had more or less the same number of Malay and Chinese members, but very few Indians or people from other communities.
 The party identified itself as a non-communal party.
 It considered that the Alliance government represented capitalist and feudal groups.